 As long as your definition is measured consistently, you can compare the relative merits of different projects and leave the rest to the accountants.
 Task one is to pick a definition of business value that you can track, and which must be expressed in monetary terms.

 How to Measure Marketing Return in Terms of Business Value

 What is the return of content syndication?
 What is the return of positive press hits?
 What is the return of (gulp) rebranding?
 To calculate that, we must deal with two critical elements: the marketing funnel and averages.

 First, locate your marketing activity’s metrics in your conversion funnel.
 Use the funnel that makes the most sense for your business.
 For illustration purposes, we will use this one:

-Once you have your conversion funnel, spend some time to really think through the conversion rates from one stage to the next.
-This is important because if you capture the conversion rates well, you will be able to accurately forecast the business value of marketing activities.
+Once you have your conversion funnel, spend some time really thinking through the conversion rates from one stage to the next.
+This is important because if you capture the conversion rates well, you will be able to forecast the business value of marketing activities accurately.